petrayang2002/InterStatHub/Mediation.md

 1. Estimate the total effect between the independent variable & dependent variable

-Path “c” must be significantly different from 0 -- there is a significant relationship between IV on DV
+   Path “c” must be significantly different from 0

 Total Effect Model: